Travel.State.Gov > International Travel > Country Information > Cabo Verde International Travel Information

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Cabo Verde.

 Exercise extreme caution when participating in water sports, such as swimming, boating, and fishing, as the tides and currents around the islands are very strong.
-Several small fishing boats have been lost at sea in recent years and drownings have occurred on the beaches and along the coast in Praia, Sal, and on other islands.
+Several small fishing boats have been lost at sea, and drownings have occurred on the beaches and along the coast in Santiago, Sal, and on other islands.

-The entire island of Fogo is considered to be an active volcano.
+The entire island of Fogo is an active volcano.
 Future eruptions remain a threat, as do earth tremors throughout the islands, especially on Fogo, Brava, and Santo Antão, and beneath the ocean channels that separate them.
-General information about natural disaster preparedness is available from the Ready initiative.
+General information about natural disaster preparedness is available on our website.

-Petty crime and burglary are common in Cabo Verde, especially at marketplaces, festivals, street fairs, and public gatherings.
+Crime: Petty crime and burglary are common in Cabo Verde, especially at marketplaces, festivals, street fairs, and public gatherings.
 Criminals target anyone perceived to be affluent, regardless of nationality.
 Avoid groups of children who appear to have no adult supervision, since the perpetrators of petty theft and pickpocketing are often groups of street children.
-Muggings occur often, particularly at night and in more isolated areas, and ofteninvolve violence.
-The perpetrators are predominantly male between the ages of 14 and 25 operating in groups of two or more.
+Muggings occur often, particularly at night and in more isolated areas, and often involve violence.
+The perpetrators are predominantly males between the ages of 14 and 25 operating in groups of two or more.
 Due to inadequate lighting in many public areas, you should be especially vigilant after dark, carry a flashlight to illuminate your path, and never go out alone.
 You should also keep vehicle doors and windows locked, and avoid isolated places.

 It is dangerous to use hillside stairways connecting neighborhoods in Praia and many other Cabo Verdean cities and towns, even in broad daylight.
 These stairways isolate users and make them vulnerable to assault.